Sachindev16/Data_Pipeline_using_Delta_Live_Tables/README.md

 ## Introduction

 In this project we are building a continously runnung pipeline using Databricks recently introduced Delta live tables Methodology.
-These Delta Live Tables take csv files as their source of input
+These Delta Live Tables take csv files as their source of input, which were uplaod to Azure storage account.
+After creating a mount (connection between azure storage and databricks) SQL queries for Delta Live Table were formed in a notebook.
+Later same Notebook was used to formed a continously running pipeline.

 ## Demo